Andy-set-studio/stalfos.io/index.md

 Along with being a useful starter kit, Stalfos is completely modifiable and extendable which allows you to use it to create a powerful front-end development workflow.
 This is mainly because the core of Stalfos is [Gulp](http://gulpjs.com/) which provides a modular task based processing system.

+Out of the box, Stalfos gives you:

+- A SCSS based collection of helpers and a modular orientated project structure
+- A JS / jQuery based project structure with some little helpers included
+- A [Nunjucks](https://mozilla.github.io/nunjucks/) based HTML template building system

 ## Getting Started

-It's' recommended that you use Stalfos as a starting point and not as a framework.
+It's recommended that you use Stalfos as a starting point and not as a framework.
 The most straightforward way to get it running is to:

 1. Go to the [Stalfos Github repository](https://github.com/hankchizljaw/stalfos)
 2. Download the latest version as a ZIP